tendermint/tendermint/docs/spec/consensus/light-client.md

 - the lite client locally stores all the signed headers it obtained (trusted or not).
 In the pseudo code below we write *Store(header)* for this.
 - If *Bisection* returns *false*, then the lite client has seen a  forged header.
   * However, it does not know which header(s) is/are the problematic one(s).
   * In this case, the lite client can submit (some of) the headers it has seen as evidence.
-As the lite client communicates with one full node only when executing Bisection, it is safe to assume that this full node is faulty.
+As the lite client communicates with one full node only when executing Bisection, there are two cases
+    - the full node is faulty
+    - the full node is correct and there was a fork in Tendermint consensus.
+Header *h1* is from a different branch than the one taken by the full node.
+This case is not focus of this document, but will be treated in the document on fork accountability.

 - the lite client must retry to retrieve correct headers from another full node
   * it picks a new full node
   * it restarts *Bisection*
   * there might be optimizations; a lite client may not need to call *Commit(k)*, for a height *k* for which it already has a signed header it trusts.
+  * how to make sure that a lite client can communicate with a correct full node will be the focus of a separate document (recall Issue 3 from "Context of this document").

 **Auxiliary Functions.** We will use the  function ```votingpower_in(V1,V2)``` to compute the voting power the validators in set V1 have according to their voting power in set V2;
 we will write ```totalVotingPower(V)``` for ```votingpower_in(V,V)```, which returns the total voting power in V.